Skip to content

 • ⬇️ Fetch the latest commits from the Git repository.

-• 🧹 Use git reset --hard to navigate to the latest commits, handling cases where the commit history has been rewritten.
+• 🧹 Use git pull --rebase to fetch and apply the latest commits, handling cases where the commit history has been rewritten.

 • βš™οΈ Build the MkDocs-material documentation if necessary.